-Charles Rowand came to Australia on the Travencore arriving in Geelong with his father, Dr Charles Rowand, mother, brothers and sisters in 1849.
-His father set up practice in Ashby (Geelong West).
+Charles Rowand came to Australia on the Travancore arriving in Geelong with his father, Dr Charles Rowand, brothers and sisters in 1849 after the death of his mother, Maria née Griffen.
+His father, who graduated at University of Glasgow in 1844, set up practice in Ashby (Geelong West).
 Charles practised privately until 1852 when he joined the Bridges Department as assistant engineer.
 He was the engineer of the first Barwon Bridge completed in 1848.
 He designed the Pollocksford Bridge which was completed in 1859.
 He became an engineer at the Central Road Board (the forerunner of Country Roads Board, then VicRoads) when the office in Geelong was established.

 He married Agnes Lees Robertson (daughter of Gilbert Robertson) in 1854.
 Their children were:

 Agnes Maude — born 4 June 1855

 Gilbert Roberts (or Robertson) — born 3 April 1857

 Charles Macdonald — born 5 October 1864

 Maria Louise — 5 August 1866